jac-uk/documentation/docs/developer-guide/welcome.md

 - Github Actions for continuous integration and deployment, releases and hotfixes
 - Github Flow model for organising our source code

+Here is a more detailed list of all [software used and owners](https://drive.google.com/drive/folders/1R7XF1fecakMDNR7ZIftSlnu0F5NbUwh7)

 ## Our standards

 We follow these [software development standards and guidelines.](https://docs.google.com/document/d/1nf4zyu-QTZmwqNylOQjZq2dTVeVSQBRlZNj3uEyerRc)